Gabriele-Ricciardi/Secure-Arch-Linux-Install/README.md

 2025/09/25 update: Since the time of writing this notes, there have been some interesting changes in Arch Linux.
 [This new official guide](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition_with_TPM2_and_Secure_Boot) is available and is quite similar to this setup.
 Even though I use Arch (btw), I am not a fan of customisation.
 I like (good) stock systems.
 Indeed, I have changed some of my configurations in this guide to better adhere to some new standards shown in that guide (like [systemd GPT partition automounting](https://wiki.archlinux.org/title/Systemd#GPT_partition_automounting)).

+What changed:

-To avoid rewriting the whole Arch Linux installation guide, I have severely trimmed down this notes to just important or interesting parts, referencing the relevant steps.
+* To avoid rewriting the whole Arch Linux installation guide, I have severely trimmed down this notes to just important or interesting parts, referencing the relevant steps.
+   * This means the guide is no longer a full guide but a collection of notes.
+* Partitioning follows the discoverable partitions specifications, so we can use systemd automounting.
+   * This means setting the correct partitions type GUID so `fstab` is not needed anymore.
+* No more `GRUB`.
+I use `systemd-boot` instead.
+   * This means no more encryption password double prompt problem, so no more keyfile.

 ## Premise
 1. Take a read, understand, investigate and take notes about the [official installation guide](https://wiki.archlinux.org/title/Installation_guide).